chriswebb09/chriswebb09.github.io/_posts/2016-11-21-fun-with-edison-watson-twilio.md

 ### Working with Edison

 Edison ended up being one of the biggest challenges.
 We decided to use it to transcribe sound to text for two reasons.
-First: the external microphone add-on was more sensitive than the iPhone’s, also using Edison was one of the criteria for the Hackathon.
+First: the external microphone add-on was more sensitive than the iPhone mic.
+Also using Edison was one of the criteria for the Hackathon.
-Beyond that, it’s always interesting to learn new things.
+Beyond that, it’s always interesting to explore new things.

 ### ALSA for sound

-After flashing a new install to the board, we ssh’d our way onto it and used the package manager, opkg to install the linux sound library, ALSA.
-After hooking the microphone into the the board, we were able to record a wav file sound file by using the following command
+After flashing a new install to the board, we ssh’d our way onto it and used the package manager, opkg, to install the linux sound library, ALSA.
+After hooking external the microphone into the the board, we were able to record a wav file sound file by using the following command

 {% highlight  linenos %}